 And as if confirming the view that history moves in cycles, here is the latest news:

-Forthcoming: “LOCKDOWN is an online collaboration between Tony Bloor (sound) and Roger Hewins (visuals), produced during lockdown and completed in 2022.
-The 13m. film is an adaptation of a short fiction by Anthony (aka Tony) Bloor, which he describes as a dark and surreal comedy based on his experience of the 2021 lockdowns.
-Roger Hewins has choreographed the visuals entirely from stills to create a dream-like impression of a parallel universe, where movement coexists with immobility.
-LOCKDOWN is the creators’ first collaboration since working together on film projects in Birmingham and Nottingham in the 1970s/80s.
-Four decades later, they reunite during lockdown to produce LOCKDOWN.”
+Forthcoming: “LOCKDOWN is an online collaboration between Norfolk-based filmmaker Roger Hewins and Shropshire-based writer Anthony (aka Tony) Bloor.
+The 13m. film is an adaptation of a short fiction by the latter, which he describes as a dark and surreal comedy about the emotional and psychological conflict provoked by the feeling of being trapped.
+For this ‘drama of the mind,’ Roger Hewins has choreographed the visuals entirely from stills to create a dream-like impression of a parallel universe, where movement coexists with immobility.
+LOCKDOWN is the creators’ first collaboration since working together on film projects in Birmingham and Nottingham in the 1970s/80s.”

 Still from LOCKDOWN, a film by Roger Hewins (visuals) and Tony Bloor (sound)